trapier/messages-masher/README.md

   for my simple use case only area graylog UI is better than kibana feature wise is exporting queries.

+    EDIT: graylog possibly beats logstash on pipeline development (can test in the UI).

 research + test
 - beats backpressure